 DIAGNOSING VISUAL PROBLEMS AFTER STROKE OR TRAUMATIC BRAIN INJURIES

 Visual problems are often overlooked during initial treatment of a brain injury and in some cases; symptoms may not be present until sometime following the injury.
 If you notice any changes in your vision following a concussion or some other head trauma, don’t ignore them: Immediately contact your eye care professional.
 It is important to determine the cause of the vision change.
-Early diagnosis leads to appropriate treatment and/or referral to a specialist, such as our Deidre de Jongh, who is a Neuro-Optometric Rehabilitation Optometrist.
+Early diagnosis leads to appropriate treatment and/or referral to a specialist, such as Deidre de Jongh and Carina Janzen, who are Neuro-Optometric Optometrists.

 Left untreated, visual system disorders can have serious consequences, such as the ability to organize and make sense of visual information along with poor depth perception and difficulties concerning balance and posture.